EthanMacDonald/Rigour_Vibe/QUICK-START.md

 ## 3. Generate Test-Aware Tasks 📝

 ```
-Use @hvb-generate-tasks.mdc with your PRD file
+Use @rvb-generate-tasks.mdc with your PRD file
-Reference: @hvb-prd-[your-feature].md
+Reference: @rvb-prd-[your-feature].md
 ```

 The AI will create tasks with built-in test requirements.